 What Is a C Wire and What Does It Do on a Thermostat?

-You can determine if you have a C wire by doing the following:
+You can find out if you have a C wire by doing the following:

-- Cut power to the thermostat at the breaker.
+- Turn off power to the thermostat at the breaker.

-- Remove the thermostat and find the wiring.
+- Remove the thermostat and look at the wiring.

 - If there are five or six multicolored wires, you have what’s required for a smart thermostat.
 You might be thinking what color is the C wire on a thermostat—and the answer to that is often blue.